LaravelRUS/docs/deployment.md

     php artisan config:cache

 This command will combine all of Laravel's configuration files into a single, cached file, which greatly reduces the number of trips the framework must make to the filesystem when loading your configuration values.

+> {note} If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
+Once the configuration has been cached, the `.env` file will not be loaded and all calls to the `env` function will return `null`.

 <a name="optimizing-route-loading"></a>
 ### Optimizing Route Loading